LzJapan/Qrious/README.md

 # QRious-CentralAsia – A Regional Cybersecurity Awareness Project 🛡️

 **QRious-CentralAsia** is a cybersecurity awareness project based in Central Asia that explores how human curiosity — especially among youth — leads people to scan unknown QR codes.
-In a region with growing internet access but low cybersecurity awareness, this experiment simulates real-world phishing-style traps to study behavior and raise digital safety awareness.
+In a region with growing internet access but low cybersecurity awareness, this experiment simulates real-world phishing-style traps to study behavior and raise digital safety awareness.It targets diverse demographics and public venues to inform safer digital habits.

 ---